7 Days To Breaking Up with Sugar by Eric Edmeades and Mindvalley is a transformative program designed to help you ditch sugar cravings in just a week.

 Are you ready?

-This is a quick course which I like.
+This is a quick course that I like.
 I was surprised to learn that even fruits should be eaten in moderation due to their fructose content.
 Sugar puts a lot of stress on the pancreas.

 I also found out about the “Food Devil.”
 The food devil is that little voice inside that says, “You’ve had a hard day; go eat that tub of ice cream so you can feel better.”